 While many cookies are written into your cookies file on your computer's hard drive, some cookies are intended for memory only.
-These are erased when you exit your Web browser application.
+These session-only cookies are erased when you exit your Web browser application.

 In general, a cookie tracks your request for a Web page and what you do as a result of browsing that page.

 I am quite sure you can see other uses for cookies.
 On the other hand, there are a number of things a cookie cannot do.